owl4ce/archbox/README.md

 archroot rofi -show drun
 ```

-Then you can add it as a DE/WM keybind (e.g: openbox window manager):
+Then you can add it as a DE/WM keybind (e.g: OpenboxWM):
 > Need bypass root password question.
 ```bash
 bash -c 'archroot rofi -show drun'